smarter-sh/community/contributors/guide/scalability-good-practices.md

 ### Big dependency changes

-Kubernetes depends on pretty much the whole universe.
+Smarter depends on pretty much the whole universe.
 From time to time we need to update some dependencies (Godeps, etcd, go version).
 This can break us in many ways, as has already happened a couple of times.
 We skipped one version of Golang (1.5) precisely because it broke our performance.
-As this is being written, we are working with the Golang team to try to understand why Golang version 1.8 negatively affects Kubernetes performance.
+As this is being written, we are working with the Golang team to try to understand why Golang version 1.8 negatively affects Smarter performance.

 If you are changing a large and important dependency, the only way to know what performance impact it will have is to run test and check.